Mon to Fri 9am - 8pm, Sat 9am - 5pm, Sun 9am - 1pm

 This converted barn offers first floor open plan accommodation with bags of character, including exposed beams.
 There is nothing better than waking to the view across the fields to the sea, especially when a steam train crosses the horizon on the famous Poppy Line.
 Sea views of the north Norfolk coast can be seen from all of the bedrooms so no one will be disappointed.

 You have the pretty seaside town of Sheringham on your doorstep but if you decide to go further afield you have the entire Norfolk coast with its excellent beaches, seal trips from Blakeney Quay and coastal Towns such as Cromer to explore.
-If you are looking for other ways to entertain your family during your stay, we run events and activities at this and many of our Norfolk Properties throughout the year.
-For some inspiration click on the ‘Nearby’ tab above.
+If you are looking for other ways to entertain your family during your stay, why not visit our other properties in Norfolk.

 Heating: Oil central heating included.